AnikaKofodPetersen/Afili/README.md

 #### MANUAL DATABASE ALTERATIONS
 The user can make a custom database by using the add_db.py script.
 This can be done by running the script and specify the path to the fasta files, the path to the Afili/db folder and the name of the database.

+Example: $ python add_db.py -F path/to/my/customfolder/ -DB Afili/db/ -N customdatabase

+This will create a custom database made from the fasta files in the folder customfolder.
+For using this custom database in Afili, use '--genus customdatabase'.

 [-H --help  Show this help menu]

 [-F --fasta The path to the folder with your fasta or fasta.gz files]